What is Voice Recognition Software?

 How Private Investigators Can Use Voice Recognition Software

 Private investigators can save considerable time transferring their case notes into electronic documents, emails, or text messages to electronic format using voice recognition/dictation software.
 The following are some additional ideas for how the software could be used in situations where you need to keep your hands free, such as surveillance:

 - Dictate case documents and notes without using a pen or pencil.
 This allows you to keep your hands on the video camera and your eyes on your subject.

 - Search the web for information and data related to a case.
-Maybe you see something during your surveillance assignment and you’d like to look it up.
-As an example, you could use your Google Assistant to ask something like, “Ok Google.
+Maybe you see something during your surveillance assignment and want to look it up.
+For example, you could use your Google Assistant to ask, “Ok, Google.
 Tell me about the town of X”.